yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - In `tyk-dashboard`, a new field (`tykApiHost`) allows configuring a custom service name for Tyk Gateway.
 ##### Fixed
 - Fixed gateway connection string at environment variable TYK_DB_TYKAPI_HOST and TYK_DB_TYKAPI_PORT.
-- Fixed value of dashboard.overrideHostname with gwHostName yaml anchor.
+- Aligned the value of `dashboard.overrideHostname` with `gwHostName` yaml anchor.
-- Fixed TYK_DB_ENABLEAGGREGATELOOKUPS to `dashboard.enableAggregateLookups`.
+- Fixed setting TYK_DB_ENABLEAGGREGATELOOKUPS via `dashboard.enableAggregateLookups`.
 - Fixed the issue that Dashboard version 5.0.2 or before failed to start because of missing configuration file (tyk_analytics.conf).
 In order to fix that, if the dashboard version is <= v5.0.2, it runs init-container to create empty tyk-analytics.
 ##### Changed
 * Updated Dashboard default image tag to v5.2.3.
-* Updated default value for postgresql sslmode changed from empty to `disable`.
+* Updated default value for PostgreSQL sslmode (`global.postgres.sslmode`) from empty to `disable`.
-- Updated set Default service type of Dashboard service from NodePort to ClusterIP.
+- Updated default service type of Dashboard service from NodePort to ClusterIP.
 - Removed `.cluster.local` from service URL to allow for named cluster support.
 ##### Removed
 - Removed annotation `traffic.sidecar.istio.io/excludeInboundPorts` and `traffic.sidecar.istio.io/includeInboundPorts`.
 If Tyk is deployed inside Istio service mesh, you can configure the required annotation using values.yaml file.